Architectural Barriers Act (ABA)

 Buildings and Facilities

-The ABA covers a wide range of buildings and other facilities, including post offices, national parks, VA hospitals, Social Security Administration offices, federal administration buildings, federal court houses, and federal prisons.
+The ABA covers a wide range of buildings and other facilities, including post offices, national parks, Veterans Affairs (VA) hospitals, Social Security Administration offices, federal administration buildings, federal court houses, and federal prisons.

 The ABA also covers non-federal facilities that are built with or altered using federal grants or loans.
 Examples are public housing and public transit systems.